enkidevs/curriculum/spreadsheets/introduction/charts/why-are-charts-useful.md

 ---

-# Why are charts useful?
+# Why Are Charts Useful?

 ---
 ## Content

-A good example of why charts are useful is because they can be used to detect patterns and understand results in a more clear way.

-They are good for understanding large quantities of data that would otherwise be difficult to individually analyze.
-A single chart can represent thousands of data points.
+Charts are very useful in understanding large quantities of that that would otherwise be difficult do individually analyze.
+You can represent thousands of data points in a chart.

+Another good example is detecting patterns and understanding results in a more clear way.
-Each type of chart also "tells a story".

-This is because visualizations can quickly demonstrate patterns and allow us to draw conclusions and determine any negative or positive outcomes about our data.
+Depending on the type of chart you choose, you can "tell a different story".
+This is because visualizations can quickly demonstrate patterns, allow us to draw conclusions, and determine any negative or positive outcomes about our data.

 ---
 ## Practice